 Decorators in TypeScript are a syntax for special functions that are applied to a class, method, property, or parameter to modify or add additional behaviors.

-These functions are executed at compile time and can perform tasks such as modifying the functionality of a method, tracking calls to a method, validating input parameters (among many other things).
+These functions are executed at compile time and can perform tasks such as modifying the functionality of a method, tracking method calls, validating input parameters (among many other things)

 To create a decorator in TypeScript, we simply need to define a function with the name of the decorator and apply it to the class, method, property, or parameter we want to decorate.
 For example,